 - 1. First two not really addressing modes as don't access memory... - 2.
 Different assemblers have different syntax Even for same arch! - 3. register indirect obviously a special case of register indirect with displacement just a more compact encoding on CISC. - 4.
-Pretty much all processors have the RISC addr modes - 5.
-Immediate values: on most CISCs they must be prefixed with # or \$ - 6. reg indirect with displacement used for accessing local vars off stack pointer, or global variables from the GP register - 7. displacement size is often limited on RISC architectures.
+Explain arrays Regs and Mem - 5.
+Pretty much all processors have the RISC addr modes - 6.
+Immediate values: on most CISCs they must be prefixed with # or \$ - 7. reg indirect with displacement used for accessing local vars off stack pointer, or global variables from the GP register - 8. displacement size is often limited on RISC architectures.